n2ygk/raml-snippets/README.md

 ## Introduction

+**N.B.
+RAML deprecated in lieu of OAS**

+With the introduction of [Openapi 3.0](http://spec.openapis.org/oas/v3.0.2), we've switched from RAML 1.0 to OAS 3.0 for our API specification language.

+Please see https://columbia-it-django-jsonapi-training.readthedocs.io/en/latest/documenting-api.html for a more up-to-date project that documents JSON API 1.0 using OAS 3.0.

 Find here some useful RAML 1.0 snippets (mostly as RAML 1.0 Libraries) that can be included in your root RAML API document.